BestPlayerMMIII/GitCMS/docs/blog/BLOG.md

 ### 3. **Git Is Underutilized**

 We treat Git as a developer tool, but it's an incredible database for content.
-Version control, branching, merging, collaboration—all built-in.
+Version control, branching, merging, collaboration... all built-in!

 ### 4. **Bandwidth Matters**